-Visiting Mae Aw, you’d be hard pressed to find traces of this backstory.
-With the exception of a KMT museum (filled with a life sized statue of a person lying on his side and smoking opium), the town is free of context.
-Shop signs and dialogue are in Chinese, tea tastings are plentiful and the villagers very surprised to see foreigners wandering about (especially arriving on a motorbike and not with a tour).
-Squat mud huts, tiny a-frame bungalows and wild, almost psychedelic graffiti, the quiet village is unlike everything I’ve seen in Thailand.
+Shop signs and dialogue are in Chinese, tea tastings are plentiful and the villagers were surprised at this time (2009) to see foreigners wandering about, especially arriving on a motorbike and not with a tour.
+With its mud huts, tiny a-frame bungalows and wild, almost psychedelic graffiti, the quiet village was unlike others I’ve seen in Thailand.

 And, of course, there is tea.

 My friend described Ban Rak Thai as wine tasting, but with oolongs and tieguanyins instead of reds and whites.